pkardas/notes/books/peopleware.md

 single block of time vs spending 2% of attention all day on Facebook.

 Articulating requirements to young workers is going to be essential to give them a chance to fit in.

+## Chapter 19: Happy to be here

+Typical turnover figures are in the range of 80-33%/year => average employee longevity averages between 15 and 36 months.
+The average person leaves after a little more than two years.
+It costs 1.5-2 months' salary to hire a new employee (agency or in-house HR).

+A new employee is quite useless on Day Zero (or even less than useless), after few months the new person is doing some useful work.
+Within 5 months, he/she is at full working capacity.

+The total cost of replacing each person is the equivalent of 4.5-5 months of employee cost or about 20% of the cost of keeping that employee for the full 2 years on the job.
+And the is only the visible cost of turnover.

+In companies with high turnover, people ten toward a destructively short-term viewpoint, because they know they just aren't going to be there very long.
+In an organization with high turnover, nobody is willing to take the long view.

+If people only stick around for a year or two, the only way to conserve the best people is to promote them quickly.
+From the corporate perspective, late promotion is a sign of health.

+Reasons account for most departures:

+- A just-passing-through mentality - no feelings of long-term involvement in the job
+- A feeling of disposability - workers as interchangeable parts (since turnover is really high, nobody is indispensable)
+- A sense that loyalty would be ludicrous - who would be loyal to an org that views its people as parts

+People leave quickly -> no spending money on training -> no investment in the individual -> individual thinks of moving on.

+The best companies are consciously striving to be best.
+People tend to stay at such companies because there is a widespread sense that you are expected to stay.
+A common feature of companies with the lowest turnover is widespread retraining (you are forever bumping into managers and officers who started out as secretaries, payroll clerks, or in the mailroom).

+## Chapter 20: Human Capital

+Companies that manage their investment sensibly will prosper in the long run.
+Companies of knowledge workers have to realize that it is their in human capital that matters most.
+The good ones already do.